Computer Hardware

 Let's begin by providing an overview of NVMe SSDs, SATA SSDs, and SATA HDDs.
 Each storage type comes with its own set of characteristics, catering to different user requirements and preferences.
 Then we will compare them one by one.

-PCIe 5.0 - Up to 14,000 MB/s
+PCIe 5.0: 14,000 MB/s

-• cost efficient per GB
+• Lowest cost per GB

 • Hot swappable